yifan-zhou19/ggnn_graph_classification/program_data/README-anonymous.md

 # Experiment bash scripts
 ```
 ./train.sh               ## train models using the datasets
+./test.sh                ## test performance on models of the latest epochs in the training processes
+./transfer-learning.sh   ## transfer cross-language learning model to problem of more classes
+./test2.sh               ## test performance on the latest epochs of transferred learning models
 ./tensorboard.sh         ## visualise training progresses in tensorboards
-./test.sh                ## test performance of models of the latest epochs in the training processes
 ```

 ## GGNN datasets generated from the program data on Oct 18, 2018, v29